My Lucky Day – Angels in Kona

 This was the hardest part of the race for me.
 I knew this could not be fixed on the road or even in a fully equipped bike shop.
 The frame is probably junk.
 My brain could not shake the idea that my race was over.
 I asked the mechanic if there was a bike I could borrow and learned that he was the only mechanic left in town, the rest and all their spare gear was out following the pros.
 I leaned over the aerobars and quietly cried.
 Two years of dreaming of a return to race in Kona and 10 months of training for nothing.

+He then offered to convert me to a single speed bike (one amazing athlete did the race on a single speed, intentionally, earning himself an honorable mention at the awards dinner, crazy guy) by removing the broken derailleur and shortening the chain.
 I knew that this would mean an almost impossible bike ride for me but I was ready to try anything.
 Then he spotted my ovalized chain rings and said this would probably not work.
 He tried to set it up and also adjust the tension on the spokes of my wheel (It was out of true because of the broken spoke).
 I thought I was good to go.
 It did not work.

 The mechanic had to leave to go out to the pros.
 Dave ran back to transition to see if there was any other solution.
 I walked slowly back with my bike.
 I was crushed there did not seem to be any solution.
 On the way back I found my friend Kevin Lynch, the cinema photographer who has filmed all the Computrainer Live Video courses).
 I did not realize it at first but most of our conversation was filmed.
 The mechanic had rejoined me and so had an angry spectator who kept insisting that he must find a solution for me.
 I did not think angels could/would get angry but this one did but to no avail.